hampelm/civic-discourse/README.md

 ### Adding local context

 Often used in situations where bulk data is filtered down to a small geography.
-For example, "We use property inspection data to add local context".
-Avoid this phrasing because machine processed data presented in a way that actually connects and illuminates the situation.
+For example, "We use property inspection data to add local context."
+Avoid this phrasing because machine processed data is rarely presented in a way that actually connects and illuminates the situation.
 See also _Tell the story_.

 ### [Hypothetical Person]